sirallen/nic-structure/app/About.md

 output: html_document
 ---

 ## About

 I made this application with R's <code>shiny</code>, <code>RMarkdown</code>, and <code>networkD3</code> packages and the <code>D3.js</code> JavaScript library; the source files are available on <a href='https://github.com/sirallen/nic-structure' target='_blank'>my Github page</a>.
 It's a work in progress, so don't mind the bugs!

 <hr>

-**Note:** For now, the available holding companies are those currently active with at least $100 billion in assets, though I plan to make more available soon.
+**Note:** For now, the available holding companies are those currently active with at least $100 billion in assets, plus several others included for no particular reason.
+I do plan to make more available soon.

 <hr>